 Your student is not the only one who is going through a transitional time.
 Sometimes we become so focused on the changes that are occurring for our student, that we forget that changes will be occurring for us as well.
 Or perhaps we are all too well aware of the changes that will be taking place in our lives, and we need to put things in perspective.

 Remembering that this is a time of transition for everyone is helpful.
-Because your student may be feeling stress as he heads off to college, he may try your patience.
+Because your student may be feeling stress as they head off to college, they may try your patience.
 Recognizing why this is happening helps.
 It also may help to recognize that your patience may be a bit shorter than usual because you are stressed as well.
 If this is your first child to go to college, you may be working hard to keep up with all of the necessary paperwork, and finances, and new terms, and necessary shopping and logistics.
-You may be wondering what life at home will be like without him there.
+You may be wondering what life at home will be like without your student there.
 If this is your last child to go to college, you will definitely be facing some changes at home, and this can be both emotional and stressful.

 Just as your child is now facing an opportunity for a new beginning, so are you.
 Recognize this for the possibilities that it presents to you.
 Don’t ignore or minimize the changes that will be taking place at home.
 Anticipate them.
 Think about them and confront them.
 Embrace the new phase in your life for its possibilities and think about how you will deal with the changes.